 Getting Started at Meta House

 We generally try to admit clients Monday-Thursday and before 11:00 a.m.
 We find this tends to lead to the smoothest experience for new clients and for us.
 But we also know that special circumstances come up, and we will do our best to meet your needs.
 Finally, how soon we can admit you also depends on how many clients are currently with us.
 Please call and we’ll be able to let you know the first possible admission appointment.

 Before your first day at Meta House, you’ll talk with a member of our staff so we can get a brief history of your use and help you determine whether you would benefit from a medical detox before your admission at Meta House.
 We’ll likewise ask you to visit a physician for a physical that confirms you are free of tuberculosis (“TB”) or other communicable diseases.
 We’ll also discuss with you signing releases to permit us to speak with your primary care doctor, or your psychiatrist or therapist (if you have one).
 Finally, we’ll need to make payment arrangements and to have you sign our admission agreement.
 Please contact us at (414) 962-1200 for a copy of our admission agreement.

 Paying for treatment at Meta House

-Many if not most of the clients accessing residential treatment on our Riverwest campus qualify for public funding that does not require any out-of-pocket cost for you.
+Many if not most of the clients accessing residential treatment will qualify for public funding that does not require any out-of-pocket cost for you.
 For other clients, we have a sliding-scale structure we hope will work for many families.
 Please call us at (414) 962-1200 for more information.

 Many of our clients in our outpatient program qualify for Medicaid, which we gladly accept.
 We likewise are happy to work with other insurers.
 If you don’t currently have insurance, please call—we’d love to help you get enrolled if we can.
 Finally, if you’re responsible for any co-pays, we’ll be up front about that and talk through how to make that work for you.